lrmcfarland/Angles/python/README.md

 me how to make the rich comparison operators work in Boost like they do manually or in [SWIG](swig.org) or wrap the exception handling manually.
 This is still a work in progress and I am still investigating how to make it happen.
-Any advice or hints would be welcome.

 ### [Manual Extension](https://docs.python.org/2/extending/extending.html)